 Here is a recipe for Green Falafel if you want to try to make it at home.
 I like to hydrate dried chickpeas and then peel them for the best consistency.
 You can form the balls easily with your hands.

 Baklava & Sweets

-While Baklava isn’t only found in Israel, but throughout the Arab world, it is a treat that many people, both Jews and Arabs, love and eat daily here.
+While Baklava isn’t only found in Israel, but throughout the Arab world, it is a treat that many people, both Jews and Arabs, love and eat daily in Haifa.
 There are many different types of baklava, which is a flaky pastry layered with a honey syrup, nuts and spices, then baked until gooey and delicious.

 Here is a recipe for baklava, if you want to try your hand at it, although it might be a little too complicated to perfect at home.

 Another treat to enjoy in Haifa is Knafeh, which is a cheese-filled pastry, tinted with red food coloring to give it a bright orange appearance.
 It’s soaked in a sweet honey syrup and cooked.
 Pistachio nuts are often spread over the top of the pastry when served.
 In case you’re wondering, it’s just as sweet and rich as Baklava, but with the added joy of melted cheese baked in.